FAQs for Prospective Students

 What is the difference between 2D and 3D concentrations?

-On the Statesboro Campus, students pursuing a Bachelor of Fine Arts in Art may choose either a 2D or 3D Studio Art Concentration.
+Students pursuing a Bachelor of Fine Arts in Art may choose either a 2D or 3D Studio Art Concentration.
 The 2D or Two-Dimensional Studio Art Concentration focuses on Painting, Drawing, Illustration, Printmaking, Papermaking and Book Arts.
-The 3D or Three-Dimensional Studio Art Concentration focuses primarily on Ceramics, Jewelry, Small Metals and Sculpture.
+The 3D or Three-Dimensional Studio Art Concentration focuses primarily on Ceramics, Fibers, Jewelry, Small Metals and Sculpture.

 What are the main differences between the B.A., B.F.A. and B.S. degrees?